 While hydration introduces water into your skin cells, moisturization locks in that water using fats.
 You’ll need both in order to build skin health.

 First, look for a humectant that can draw water into your skin, such as Hyaluronic Acid (known for its ability to hold up to 1,000 times its weight in water).
 Because this potent hydrator attracts moisture from its surroundings, you need to use it with a splash of lukewarm water.
-Apply a hydrating face serum like Plump Jelly onto a fresh, damp face for instant quench.
+Apply a face plumping serum like Plump Jelly onto a fresh, damp face for instant quench.

 Next, get a natural facial cream that combines fatty occlusives to lock in hydration.
 Rich in occlusive Emollient Fatty Acids, Cosmic Cream™ helps seal in moisture for dewy decadence.